dedbox/racket-algebraic/README.md

 ## Project Goals

-The Algebraic project aims to provide a complete language-oriented toolkit for high-performance algebraic data processing.
-It has two primary
+Algebraic Racket is the first major milestone in a larger effort to produce a complete language-oriented toolkit for integrating algebraic structure into more sophisticated designs.

-objectives:
+The project aims to:

-1. Supply and document the special forms and syntax classes comprising Algebraic Racket
+1. Implement and document the forms, functions, and syntax classes comprising Algebraic Racket for maximum potential reuse.

-2. Support the development of modular type systems and other static analyses for algebraic data as libraries
+2. Support the development of modular type systems and other language-facing components as libraries.

 ## Racket Version Restriction